Is Your Solution Capturing the Right Data?

 • Capturing data accurately involves ensuring that the data collected is free from errors, omissions, or inconsistencies.
 Accurate data capture aims to minimize mistakes during the data collection process, such as typos, misinterpretations, or technical issues.

-• Accurate data capture often focuses on precision, consistency, and reliability in the data collection methods and tools used.
+• Accurate data capture often focuses on precision, consistency, and reliability in the data collection methods and tools employed.
 This may involve using well-defined data entry procedures, validation checks, and data cleaning processes to eliminate inaccuracies.

 • The goal is to ensure that the data reflects the true state of the information being collected.
 Inaccurate data can lead to incorrect analyses, flawed decision-making, and unreliable results.